judy2k/moncode/README.md

 # moncode

-Take code from the clipboard and format it for MongoDB slides.
+Moncode is a small CLI tool which takes source code from the clipboard, formats it using the MongoDB presentation color-scheme and code font, and then puts the result back on the clipboard.

 The result looks a bit like this: